top of page

 Mike retired after 38 years as an engine company Captain.
 He is the co-founder of the Cedar Valley F.O.O.L.S.
 (2010) and served as the chapter's president until January 2022.
 Mike currently lives in Cedar Falls, Iowa with his wife of 42 years Rozanne.
 He has two adult daughters and six grandchildren.
 In his spare time, he enjoys golfing, fishing, and travel.

-East Coast Representative - Rusty Ricker
+Region 4 Representative - Rusty Ricker

 Georgetown, Massachusetts